For millions of people with hearing loss, hearing aids can be a tremendous improvement to their quality of life—so why don’t more people have them.

 How is MDHearingAid Different from Traditional Pair of Hearing Aids?

-Traditionally, individuals with hearing loss who are in the market for hearing aids need to go through a entire process which involves multiple businesses to buy a licensed hearing instrument.
+Traditionally, individuals with hearing loss who are in the market for hearing aids need to go through an entire process that involves multiple businesses to buy a licensed hearing instrument.

-To help with the online hearing device purchasing process, hearingaidmd.com offers a free, 8-minute online hearing test designed by professional audio engineers to check people with hearing issues and determine whether hearing aids are right for you.
+To help with the online hearing device purchasing process, hearingaidmd.com offers a free, 8-minute online hearing test designed by professional audio engineers.
+In house Audiologists review your hearing test to help determine whether hearing aids are right for you.

 Easy to Use Smartphone App – Control your Audio Settings on the Go